-When you choose a Root canal treatment package in Vietnam, the procedure may contain two or more appointments.
+When you choose a Root canal treatment package in a dental clinic in Vietnam, the procedure may contain two or more appointments.
 It depends on your tooth situation and the severity of the infection.

 The first appointment is for examination and consultation.
 You will go through the dental x-ray to see the root canals’ shape and determine if there are any signs of infection in a surrounding bone.
 If the problem is simple enough, all of the infected tissues should be removed in this session.
 Dentists will remove the pulp along with bacteria, the decayed nerve tissue, and related debris, and clean the canal with Sodium Hypochlorite.
 If medication might be put inside the root canal to prevent infection, you might wait for several days to two weeks for your tooth to heal.